vijithassar/lit/README.md

 ### Output

 The `--output` or `-o` arguments can be used to specify a path where the processed files will be written.
-If this argument is omitted, the processed files will be written in the current working directory.
+If this argument is omitted, the processed files will be written in the same directory as the input files.

 ```bash
 # compile literate code files in the current directory